amortensen/dots-protocol/draft-teague-dots-protocol.md

       // Sequence number of last received server message uint64 last_svr_seqno = 2;

-      // Opaque client generated event identifier
-      string eventid = 3;
+      repeated DOTSMitigation mitigations = 3;

-      // Mitigation scope (target)
-      string scope = 4;

-      // Mitigation request lifetime in seconds
-      uint32 lifetime = 5;

-      // Mitigation efficacy, scored as a floating point value between 0 and 1 float efficacy = 6;

-      // Request active mitigation list from server bool active = 13;
+      // Request active mitigation list from server bool active = 4;

-      // Heartbeat request (operator initiated)
+      // Ping request (operator initiated)
-      bool ping = 14;
+      bool ping = 5;

-      // Mitigation request
-      bool mitigate = 15;
+      repeated google.protobuf.Any extensions;
     }

+    message DOTSMitigation {
+      // Opaque client-generated event identifier
+      string eventid = 1;

+      // Toggle mitigation for the above scope bool requested = 2;

+      // Mitigation scope as described in I-D.ietf-dots-requirements string scope = 3;

+      // Lifetime of the requested mitigation.
+      uint32 lifetime = 4;

+      // Mitigation efficacy score as a float value between 0 and 1 float efficacy = 5;

+      repeated google.protobuf.Any extensions;
+    }
 ~~~~~
 {: #fig-client-schema title="Client Schema"}

+#### Client Schema Fields

 The fields in the DOTS client signal channel message schema have the following
 functions:

 seqno:
 : a client-generated sequence number unique to the message.
+The client
+  increments the seqno value by one for each message sent over the signal
+  channel.

 last\_svr\_seqno:
-: the sequence number of the last message received from the server.
+: the sequence number of the last message received from the server, provided to

-eventid:
-: an opaque client generated identifier that distinguishes a unique event or
-  incident.

-scope:
-: the scope of the mitigation requested, which may be any of the types described
-  in [I-D.ietf-dots-requirements].

-lifetime:
-: the lifetime in seconds a mitigation request should be considered valid.

-efficacy:
-: a metric to convey to a DOTS server the perceived efficacy of an active
-  mitigation [OP-007].
-The mitigation efficacy is represented as a floating
-point value between 0 and 1, with smaller values indicating lesser efficacy, and
-larger greater efficacy.
-The efficacy value is calculated as
+  the server as a simple way to detect lost messages.

+mitigations:
+: a list of mitigations requested or withdrawn by the client.
+The mitigation
+  schema fields are described below.

 active:
-: a request for a list of active mitigations and their detail that are current
+: indicates a request for a list of active mitigations and their detail that are
-  on the DOTS server.
+  current on the DOTS server.

 ping:
 : an operator initiated heartbeat like message which will ellicit a response
   from the DOTS server.
 This may be used to prove bi-directional communications
   on an ad-hoc basis.

-mitigate:
-: signals a mitigation request (TRUE) or termination (FALSE) from the DOTS
+For example, a DOTS ping may be used to prove keying
+  material on the DOTS client is valid and may be used to establish signaling
-  server.
+  sessions with the DOTS server.

 extensions:
 : these fields may be used to communicate implementation specific details.
 An